verrazzano/docs/content/docs/quickstart.md

 To create an OKE cluster:

 1. Log in to the [OCI Console](https://console.us-phoenix-1.oraclecloud.com/).
-1. Navigate to Developer Services and select the "Container Clusters (OKE)" page.
+1. Navigate to Developer Services and select the "Kubernetes Clusters" page.
 1. Click **Create Cluster**.
 1. Use the "Quick Create" option to create a cluster with the following required network resources, then click **Launch Workflow**.